precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 - Runs `simpleFoam` in parallel and logs the output in `log.solver`
 - Reconstructs the latest time step

 By default, the script runs the case with 8 processes, using over-subscription.
-You can change the partitioning by changing the `system/decomposeParDict` and you then change the number of processes in `run_case.sh`.
+You can change the partitioning by changing the `system/decomposeParDict` and you then change the number of processes in `run.sh`.

 The simulation will probably take around 5 min to complete all 250 iterations.
 We still get a pretty much converged state, even if the residuals in this case don't reach the limits which would automatically stop the simulation.